tehomic/blog/draft/2025-03-04-melchizedek-in-leviticus.markdown

 About 'the ends of the earth'. what if earth is not referring this home planet called earth but Earth in terms of a kind of habitable planet of which there are many in the universe. then the extremity of the Earth would be the most remote instance of a habitable planet from some reference point such as the center of the universe.

 Psalm 86 is surely a messianic psalm because David is imperfectly a godly man and he is not a really and truely poor man because the leader of 600 men has to be charismatic and impressive.
-A whole company of Gathites (gittites) were so impressed by David's leadership that they followed his back to israel which is absolutely indicates that he is actually rich in spirit.
+A whole company of Gathites (gittites) were so impressed by David's leadership that they followed him back to israel which absolutely indicates that he is actually rich in spirit.
 But the suffering Messiah is despised and rejected which resonates with this psalm.

 Psalm 88 even more so than 86 is a suffering messianic psalm.
 Did Heman really go down to Sheol?
 No it just poetry.
 But the suffering messiah did.